OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 # Clutch -i
 ```

 **NOTE:** Only applications distributed with AppStore are protected with FairPlay DRM.
-If you obtained your application compiled and exported directly from XCode, you don't need to decrypt it.
+If you obtained your application compiled and exported directly from Xcode, you don't need to decrypt it.
 The easiest way is to load the application into Hopper and check if it's being correctly disassembled.
 You can also check it with otool:

 ```shell
 # otool -l yourbinary | grep -A 4 LC_ENCRYPTION_INFO